-Heather has over 15 years’ experience in the Health and Social Care sector, working with a wide range of client groups – including Traumatic Brain Injuries, Birth Injuries, Cerebral Palsy, Mental Health conditions and Substance misuse.
+Heather has over 18 years’ experience in the Health and Social Care sector, working with a wide range of client groups – including Traumatic Brain Injuries, Birth Injuries, Cerebral Palsy, Mental Health conditions and Substance misuse.
 She has experience of both Adults and Paediatrics and has extensive skills of working with families.
-As an Assistant Case Manager,

-Heather gained valuable experience of completing Initial Needs Assessments, writing Case Management Reports and preparing in-depth costings.
-She also organised therapy for clients, worked as part of a multi-disciplinary team and managed several directly employed staff teams.
-Heather currently holds a caseload of settled and unsettled cases for clients with complex Brain Injuries.
-Along with her studies towards her psychology qualification, this places Heather in a good position to work as a Case Manager Associate with Stokes Case Management.
+Heather has gained valuable experience of completing Initial Needs Assessments, writing Case Management Reports and preparing in-depth costings.
+She has also organised therapy for clients, worked as part of a multi-disciplinary team and managed several directly employed staff teams.
+Heather holds a caseload of settled and unsettled cases for clients with complex Brain Injuries.
+Along with her studies towards her psychology degree, this places Heather in a good position to work as a Case Manager Associate with Stokes Case Management.